aristofun/yi-bitrates/README.md

 https://github.com/PJanisio/Xiaomi_Yi_autoexec/blob/master/bitrate/1.2.13/bitrate_addresses.md

 ## WARNING
-This scripts are provided "as is", use them at your own risk.
-Author is not responsible for any damage or losses (neither actual or potential).
+These files are provided "as is", use them at your own risk.
+Author is not responsible for any damage or loss, caused by information provided.
 Be carefull, watch out for different hardware revisions (Z2*/L/S etc.), read comments inside `*.ash` files.